Vitamin D vs. D3: Differences and Similarities

 Side Effects of Vitamin D vs D3

 There are no common known side effects of taking regular amounts of Vitamin D or D3.
-In extremely rare instances, those who take megadoses of Vitamin D suffer from hypervitaminosis D, ie Vitamin D toxicity.
+In extremely rare instances, those who take megadoses of Vitamin D suffer from hypervitaminosis D, or Vitamin D toxicity.

 Drug Interactions